ElfoCompany/Elfo.RoundOnboarding/README.md

 # Elfo.RoundOnboarding

-This repository is menat to keep track of exercises for Round onboarding.
+This repository is to keep track of exercises for Round onboarding.
 Create a git repository (on your personal GitHub or where you prefer) with four folders, one for each following topic.
-Place the your solutions inside the corresponding folder.
+Place your solution inside the corresponding folder.
 For codepens create your own account on [codepen.io](https://codepen.io), fork the pen and implement the solution.